vh94/microtubule/README.md

 Stepping rules for the agents are created by running the `agentstep.jl` script.
 At the moment all seedingpoints grow into the same direction (x-1,y-1).

-### Data collection

-To collect data during simulation two dataframes are used:
- _adata_ contains the agents data, while
- _mdata_ holds model values such as shared or summarised values for all agents

 ### Run a single Simulation